 Available in more than 20 countries, notably in Europe and Australia, it is indicated for the treatment of growth failure stemming from various origins.

-Increlex® is a recombinant insulin-like growth factor (IGF-1) that treats growth delay in children who lack it in their bodies.
+Increlex® is a recombinant insulin-like growth factor (IGF-1) that treats growth delay in children.
 If IGF-1 is not present in sufficient quantities, the patient will not reach normal stature, despite having normal or high growth-hormone levels.
 As a result, these children do not respond adequately to growth hormone treatment.

-Increlex® has obtained orphan drug status based on the low incidence of the disease, which affects fewer than 5 people per 10,000.
+Increlex® has obtained orphan drug status based on the low incidence of the disease, which affects fewer than five people per 10,000.

 PARTNERSHIPS WITH PATIENTS AND HEALTHCARE PROVIDERS